Announced end of UKHO paper nautical charts

 The phase-out of paper chart production will take place over several years and is expected to be completed by the end of 2026.

 In parallel, official and viable digital alternatives will be developed for sectors that still use paper charts.
-This will be a carefully managed process, conducted in close collaboration with all customers and stakeholders, including the Maritime and Coastguard Agency (MCA) and other regulators, hydrographic offices, industrial partners and distributors.
+It will be a carefully managed process, conducted in close collaboration with all customers and stakeholders, including the Maritime and Coastguard Agency (MCA) as well as other regulatory bodies, Hydrographic offices, industrial partners and distributors.

 Les cartes papier standard de l'UKHO